MRCIEU/mdd-proteome-ancestry/README.md

 2. Calculate per ancestry PRS using PRScsx.py (refer to [PRScsx](https://github.com/getian107/PRScsx)), MDD per ancestry GWAS summary stats and bim file using `scripts/PRScsx.sh` .
 3. Use `scripts/PRS/Association_Analysis.Rmd` to perform MDD PRS-protein association and heterogenity analysis.

-## Foward MR for know druggable targets
+## Foward MR for known druggable targets

 1. Use script `scripts/identify_druggable_eqtls_Eur_ancestry` to obtain IVs for EUR and `scripts/identify_druggable_eqtls_All_ancestry` script for all ancestry GWAS data.
 AFR, SAS and EAS have no significant Ivs